Charles & Eddie

-Charles & Eddie were an American soul music duo composed of Charles Pettigrew and Eddie Chacon.
-Their single "Would I Lie to You?", taken from their 1992 debut album, Duophonic, won Ivor Novello Awards in 1993 in the Best Contemporary Song, Best Selling Song and International Hit of the Year categories.
-Between 1992 and 1995 they hit the top 40 three more times in the UK.
+Charles & Eddie was an American soul music duo composed of Charles Pettigrew and Eddie Chacon.
+Their single "Would I Lie to You?", taken from their 1992 debut album, Duophonic, won Ivor Novello Awards in 1993 in the Best Contemporary Song, Best-Selling Song and International Hit of the Year categories.
+From 1992 to 1995 they hit the top 40 three more times in the UK.

 Career as a duo

 Pettigrew and Chacon were said to have met on the New York City Subway in 1990, on the C train; according to Chacon, one of them was carrying a vinyl copy of the Marvin Gaye album Trouble Man.
 They released their debut album, Duophonic, on Capitol Records in 1992.
 It includes the singles "Would I Lie to You?", "N.Y.C." and "House Is Not a Home", and was influenced by classic soul music.

 Their second and final album, Chocolate Milk, included "Wounded Bird", which was written and recorded for the film True Romance.
 It was released in 1995.
 The duo split amicably in 1997.